BEc, Grad Dip Finance (from 16 April 2013)

 Dr Sandra Brizga

-BA (Hons) (Geography, Psychology), Master of Environmental Law, Master of Applied Finance, PhD (Geomorphology), AFin, MAICD (from 23 August 2017)
+BA (Hons) (Geography, Psychology), Master of Environmental Law, Master of Applied Finance, PhD (Geomorphology), AFin, GAICD (from 23 August 2017)

 Sandra has extensive experience in environmental and natural resource management.
 She has been an independent consultant in river, catchment and coastal management since 1995 and is also a sessional member of Planning Panels Victoria.
 She previously pursued a career in academia and has published a book on river management.
-Current and previous board and committee memberships include the Australian World Heritage Advisory Committee, Fraser Island World Heritage Area Scientific Advisory Committee, Central Coastal Board, Fisheries Co-management Council’s Inland Fishery Committee, Game Management Authority, Port Phillip and Westernport Catchment Management Authority and Victorian Catchment Management Council.
-She is a Fellow of the Peter Cullen Trust, an Honorary Life Member of the River Basin Management Society and has been Vice-President of the Australian and New Zealand Geomorphology Group.
+Current and previous board and committee memberships include the Australian World Heritage Advisory Committee, Fraser Island World Heritage Area Scientific Advisory Committee, Central Coastal Board, Game Management Authority, Port Phillip and Westernport Catchment Management Authority, Regional Forest Agreement Modernisation Program Scientific Expert Panel and Victorian Catchment Management Council.
+She is a Fellow of the Peter Cullen Trust, President of the Australian and New Zealand Geomorphology Group and an Honorary Life Member of the River Basin Management Society.

 Katherine has more than 15 years’ experience in strategy consulting at Seek, Westpac and National Australia Bank.
 Her experience has been in the formulation and development of corporate and business strategy and financial planning and analysis.
 Katherine has given her professional services on a volunteer basis to the Australian Indigenous Leadership Centre, to a charity for homeless women and to her local school council.